 To be eligible for a Goldwater Scholarship, the applicant must be nominated by Davidson College.
 Davidson Goldwater candidates must apply to Davidson first to be considered for nomination, followed by the official Goldwater process if nominated.
 Davidson will select up to four students to be nominated.
 The Goldwater Foundation will not consider direct student applications.

-The 2019-2020 campus nomination application process will be outlined on Handshake (login required) in fall 2019.
-Interested candidates are strongly encouraged to contact Davidson’s Goldwater Campus Representative, Gaylena Merritt, Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+The 2021-2022 campus nomination application process will be available in fall 2021.
+Interested candidates are strongly encouraged to contact Davidson’s Goldwater Campus Representative, Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.

 Recent Davidson Goldwater Scholars